lightbend/config/HOCON.md

  - environment variables always become a string value, though if an app asks for another type automatic type conversion would kick in

+## Note on Java properties similarity

+You can write a HOCON file that looks much like a Java properties file, and many valid Java properties files will also parse as HOCON.

+However, HOCON is not a Java properties superset and the corner cases work like JSON, not like properties.

+Differences include but are probably not limited to:

+ - certain characters that can be unquoted in properties files have to be placed in JSON-style double-quoted strings in HOCON
+ - unquoted strings in HOCON do not support escape sequences
+ - unquoted strings in HOCON do not preserve trailing whitespace
+ - multi-line unquoted strings using backslash to continue the line are not allowed in HOCON
+ - in properties files you can omit the value for a key and it's interpreted as an empty string, in HOCON you cannot omit the value
+ - properties files support '!' as a comment character
+ - HOCON allows comments on the same line as a key or value, while properties files only recognize comment characters if they occur as the first character on the line